Home » GI Bill » Oklahoma City, OK BAH Rates, Housing, Education, & Cost of Living

 Employment Opportunities

 Oklahoma City has a diverse economy that offers employment in numerous industries.
 There are a growing number of companies located in the area which makes it a prime place to find employment.
-According to BestPlaces, the job market in Oklahoma City has seen an increase of 2.6% over the last year and the unemployment rate is 4.4%, which is lower than the US average.
+According to BestPlaces, the job market in Oklahoma City has increased by 2.6% over the last year, and the unemployment rate is 4.4%, which is lower than the US average.

 According to the Oklahoma City Chamber of Commerce, job seekers can find employment in the following industries: